Farm-Grown Products

 Grains

-Early Morning Harvest grows certified organic grains on our Panora farm, which we stone-grind into flours, meals and cereals.
+Early Morning Harvest grows certified organic grains on our Panora, Iowa farm, which we stone-grind into flours, meals and cereals.
 Small grains, like wheat, rye, and buckwheat, are primarily used as cover crops, while corn and soybeans are planted in rotation with the small grains.
 All grains can be transformed into delicious flour, perfect for bread, muffins, and even cereal.
 We like to mill our grains fresh for our customers, so we only keep a small flour supply on hand.

 For nearly a decade, Early Morning Harvest has harvested “made-grade” grain.
 This means the high-quality grain seeds may be used for a variety of purposes including milling into flours.
 The grain is tested for aflatoxin, vomitoxin, ash content, and test weight.
 Also, the falling number is tested, which is an indication of how well the grain starches will ferment and hold up during baking.